m8pple/elec50010-2021-verilog-lab/5-assessment/readme.md

 or mild deviations.
 However, this does not cover cases such as code that has never compiled, or sketches of solutions.

+**Pre-emptive comment on timing.** : the mid-term assessment is expected to happen _after_ you have learnt the material from the lab and the first four weeks of lectures.
+If you are learning the preliminary info _while_ doing the exercises they will inevitably take longer.
+The least efficient method is simply to go straight for the assessment exercises, as it means you'll need to learn things on demand.
+It would be the equivalent of starting a module by working through past-papers, then going back to lectures on-demand every time something unknown was encountered.

+If the course is followed roughly on the timeline suggested then it is hoped there will be expertise built up in a progressive way:

+- The first couple of weeks of lectures set up knowledge for the lab
+- Looking at the lab individually prepares you to discuss it with your team
+- Working on the lab as a team prepares you to try the practise assessments
+- Working on the practise assessments as a team prepares your for the mid-term
+- The skills and knowledge from the mid-term and lecture course prepare you for the coursework.

+Ideally you are looking for a continuous learning process, where each set of skills and knowledge gained supports the next step.
+The least efficient approach is to leave everything until you are trying to design and build a working CPU, then try to go from "not knowing verilog or how a CPU works" to "implement a CPU in Verilog" in one step.

 Peer evaluation
 ---------------